BLasan/linux/Documentation/scheduler/sched-bwc.rst

 Management
 ----------
-Quota and period are managed within the cpu subsystem via cgroupfs.
+Quota and period are managed within the cpu subsystem via cgroups.

 .. note::
    The cgroupfs files described in this section are only applicable